mothsinthemachine/AssignTrack-Personalized-Academic-Deadline-Manager/README.md

-# AssignTrack-Personalized-Academic-Deadline-Manager
+# Assighnment_Reminder
-A website that sends users notifications based off due assighnments
+send notification to students for due assighnments